Whether you’re planning large professional conferences or small speaking events, event planning is a fast-paced, stressful business.

 6. Hire your event staff and lockdown suppliers

 Hiring your event staff can be a frustrating experience.
-From hiring servers and audiovisual staff to marketing and communications personnel, event planners manage a plethora of staff.
+From hiring servers and A/V staff to marketing and communications personnel, event planners manage a plethora of staff.
 Finding ways to save time and still get quality people is vital.

 What are your hiring options?